SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README_RTOS.md

 On the down-side, after you optimize the full number range downward, there is always a chance in the future that you may need to revisit your optimization again and expand it.

 In this project we have 14 tasks.
-With the assertion that configMAX_PRIORITIES is set to 7, their prorites are assigned as follow:
+With configMAX_PRIORITIES is set to 7, their prorites are assigned as follow:

 | Task      | Calculation                                        | Value |
 | :-------- | :------------------------------------------------- | :---: |